Mansfield Foundation Task Force on Crafting a Contemporary U.S.-Japan Vision for Shared Progress and Prosperity

 Task force members include:

-- David Boling, Deputy Executive Director, The Maureen and Mike Mansfield Foundation and Alumni Mansfield Fellow
+- David Boling, Former Vice President of The Maureen and Mike Mansfield Foundation and Alumni Mansfield Fellow

 - Emma Chanlett-Avery, Specialist, Asian Affairs, Congressional Research Service